conceptsandtraining/lib-ente/README.md

 kinds of objects, where the according interfaces could be found in the base directory of the lib:

 * `Entity` provides the basic means to identify an object.
-That is, an entityi needs to be able to provide some comparable id, where objects with the same id are indeed the very same object.
+That is, an entity needs to be able to provide some comparable id, where objects with the same id are indeed the very same object.
 This is the thingy known from the pattern.
 * A `Component` is the thingy from the pattern that provides information and